JuliaGNI/PoincareInvariants.jl/docs/src/chebyshev_implementation.md

 Fourth, at each Padua point the derivatives in both directions (two vectors) and the invariant two-form are contracted via a vector matrix vector product.
 This is the integrand evaluated at each Padua point.
 (See `getintegrand!`)

 Finally, we put the integrand values through one final Padua transform, obtaining a polynomial approximation of the integrand.
 This is then integrated in 2D by another vector matrix vector product, where the matrix is the matrix of Chebyshev coefficients and the vector is a vector of definite integrals of each of the Chebyshev polynomials.
-(See `getintegrator` for the calculation of the definite integrals and `integrate` to perform the integration.)
+(See `getintweights` for the calculation of the definite integrals and `integrate` to perform the integration.)